 Brown County is known for having a lot of roadside geodes, and it’s one of the areas you should start at.
 The neighboring counties are also good spots to hunt.

 You want to look for roads that were blasted out of cliffsides.
 You can tell by the large cliff walls on either side of the road.
 Parts of those natural walls crumble apart over time, and geodes literally just fall out of them.
-That’s because Indiana used to be covered by a shallow sea millions of years ago, and the entirety of the state is basically a dried up sea bed.

 When you do this, keep in mind that most of these natural walls are located on highways.
 Most of the walls have several yards of space between them and the road, but you still need to be careful.
 Make sure your car is out of the way of traffic, and stay attentive to ensure that you don’t have to get scraped off a cliff wall because of a crazy driver.